jeffknupp/blog/content/2012-10-02-software-optimization-a-systematic-approach-part-two.md

 To optimize software without guesswork and wasted effort, one has to be **SMART**.
 In keeping with this, I've named the methodology used for the rest of this paper is the **S.M.A.R.T** method.
-The goal is to never encounter a situtation where you do some work and then think, "OK, now what?".
+The goal is to never encounter a situation where you do some work and then think, "OK, now what?".
 Data tells us what to work on.
 The **S.M.A.R.T** method tells us *how* to work on it.